Art ImmHERsive

 01

-Most people rely on print materials or look for signage rather than on their phones for information.
+Users prefer visual or readable information over digital maps for easier navigation.
 Moreover, senior citizens and kids may have the hardest time understanding maps.
 We must create print materials and let users trace their path on phones through a map that lets them check off things.

 02